Why do I need a non-surgical face lift?

 From our mid to late 20s, our body’s own regenerating capability and production of collagen decreases.
 Despite our best efforts, we lose 1-2% of our collagen levels in the skin every year.

-While surgery such as a “surgical face-lift” used to be the only option for treatment of wrinkles and skin laxity, a variety of non-surgical, non-invasive options are available today.
+While surgery such as a “surgical face-lift” used to be the only option for treatment of wrinkles and skin laxity, a variety of non-surgical, non-invasive options are available in Singapore today.
 Thermage and HIFU systems are two excellent examples of such, and we will be discussing them in more detail here.

 Thermage vs HIFU – Which one am I more suitable for?